 A genuinely repentant person is a broken and contrite person who has come to the end of himself (Luke 15:17), which starts with God’s favor (James 4:6).
 David’s thoughts were less on what he could do to fix his past mistakes and more on how he had sinned against God (Psalm 51:4).
 He was singing through quivering lips, “Nothing in my hand I bring; simply to Thy cross I cling.”
-He intuitively knew that the only thing that would please God (Hebrews 11:6) would be if he rested in someone else’s works.
-David’s works ruined his family, and more self-reliant efforts would only worsen even if good intentions were behind them (Isaiah 64:6).
-He needed a better move.
-Thus, he begged for God’s help.
+David intuitively knew that the only thing that would please God (Hebrews 11:6) would be if he rested in someone else’s works.
+David’s actions ruined his family, and more self-reliant efforts would only worsen matters even if good intentions were behind them (Isaiah 64:6).
+He needed a better strategy, so he begged for God’s help.

 And Zacchaeus stood and said to the Lord, “Behold, Lord, the half of my goods I give to the poor.
 And if I have defrauded anyone of anything, I restore it fourfold” (Luke 19:8).

-It is normal when a person has an encounter with Jesus to begin thinking about past damages done (Ephesians 2:2).
-That kind of desire reflects the restorative heart of Jesus.
+It is normal when a person encounters Jesus to begin thinking about past damages done (Ephesians 2:2).
+That kind of desire reflects the restorative heart that God gives us.
 As you ponder your past and how you’d like to reconcile current relationships, these eight things will help.

-There are times when love can cover our sins (1 Peter 4:8), and there are other times when it cannot.
-If love does not cover your sins to where you can’t be free from the guilt that accompanies your actions, you should try to pursue restorative forgiveness.
+5: If love cannot cover your sin.
+Sometimes, love can cover our sins, and other transgressions can bleed through like a stain under white paint (1 Peter 4:8).
+If love does not cover your sins to where you can’t be free from the guilt accompanying your actions, you should try to pursue restorative forgiveness.

-Your fail-safe to know if you are hearing from God is the four-legged biblical decision-making-stool.
+7: If you hear from the Comforter, Canon, conscience, and community.
+The four-legged biblical decision-making stool is your fail-safe to know if you hear from God.
 If the Spirit, God’s Word, your conscience, and wise friends are on the same page, maybe you should seek to repair past wrongs.

-After Lucia and I came to a contrite place in our hearts and marriage, most of the stuff that was wrong vaporized.
-Many of those things were no longer critical.
-Then other things were shadows in the room or maybe pink elephants prancing for our review.
+After Lucia and I came to a contrite place in our hearts and marriage, most of the wrong stuff vaporized.
+Many of those things were no longer critical and not worth discussing.
+Then other things were shadows in the room or maybe pink elephants prancing about for our review.
 You asked, “When you and Lucia realized you hadn’t asked for forgiveness for several years, how did you work out the gospel in that situation?”
 Two unalterable keys will let you know if the power of the gospel is working in your relationships:

-The gospel, rightly understood and practically applied, does not minimize sin and does not allow you to linger on it.
-When the humble heart correctly dials into the gospel, the obliteration of past sins happens.
+The gospel, rightly understood and practically applied, does not minimize sin and does not allow you to linger on sin.
+The gospel obliterates past sins when the humble heart dials into its functional efficacy.
 As you think about your life, relationships, and the wrongs that may have come between you and others, please reflect on these questions.
-Perhaps sharing with a friend will help you clarify them.
+Perhaps sharing with a friend will help you clarify your responses to them.